Mathieu-Desrochers/Schemings/README.md

 The C code compiles without warnings, and valgrind appears
 to be happy with our memory management.

-Plus our commercial web application is close to one year
+Plus our commercial web application is now close to
-without runtime errors.
+one year without runtime errors.